katsowka/Harry_Potter_Characters_Quiz/README.md

-# Harry Potter Quiz
+# Harry Potter Characters Quiz

-repository originated in PyCharm
+project based on original HPquiz, this time using Pandas dataframes and adding multiple choice questions